 I live in the Northeast, and a trip to California and Disneyland is very expensive for me.
 The only way to get there is by flying, and flights there are rarely under $300 round-trip per person.

 It’s the type of trip that really benefits from planning way in advance, and always watching for the best prices and ways to save on everything.

 I just recently got back from the Disneyland trip that I’ve been planning for years, and it was honestly perfect.
 I can confidently say that I’ve gotten my Disneyland fix for the next few years.
 But this was due to a whole lot of work that I put into planning the perfect trip.

 For example, I did a lot of research before I decided that my trip would be happening in mid-September.
 In fact, I waited a whole extra year to make sure I got the date just right.

 Mid-September is the perfect time in terms of crowds, weather, and travel prices.
 I found all of this out by researching travel trends, crowd calendars, and reading what other people said about their own vacations.

-I also spent hours doing research and read one very important book.
+I also spent hours doing research.

 Ok, enough about my planning journey.
 Let’s start saving you money on your Disneyland trip!